-Status: On April 11, 2016, the City Council approved a \$7.1 million plan for a new city-wide multigenerational community center at the site of the former Dame School located at 14 Canterbury Road.
-As part of its approval, the Council appropriated \$6.55 million of supplemental funding for CIP #443 for design and construction.
+Status: On April 11, 2016, the City Council approved a \$7.1 million plan for a new citywide multigenerational community center at the site of the former Dame School located at 14 Canterbury Road (CIP #443).
+As part of its approval, the Council appropriated \$6.55 million of supplemental funding for design and construction.
 A contract for design services was executed on May 23, 2016.
-Schematic design has been completed and design development is approximately 95% complete.
 Permitting for the project has also been completed.
-The project received its FAA approvals on October 19, 2016; the Planning Board completed its RSA 674:54 review of the project on November 16, 2016; and the Heritage Commission approved the City's Notice of Intent to demolish portions of the former elementary school, as well as the Gamble property.
+Specifically, the project received its FAA approvals on October 19, 2016; the Planning Board completed its RSA 674:54 review of the project on November 16, 2016; and the Heritage Commission approved the City's Notice of Intent to demolish portions of the former elementary school, as well as the Gamble property.

 A Request for Qualifications and Experience (RFQ&E) was prepared for the purpose of selecting a Construction Manager (i.e., General Contractor) for the project.
 A total of 11 responses to the RFQ&E were received on November 18, 2016.
 Five firms were short listed and interviewed on December 20th.
-Selection of the Construction Manager will be made in early January 2017.
+Milestone Engineering and Construction was selected to be the Construction Manager for the project on January 5, 2017.

-A "guaranteed maximum price" for the project is tentatively scheduled to be submitted by the Construction Manager in February.
-Construction is scheduled to commence in April 2017, and the facility is scheduled to be completed and open on June 1, 2018.
+Since January, the Construction Manager has prepared budget estimates for the project and the design team has made minor refinements to the project.
+A "guaranteed maximum price" for the project is scheduled to be submitted by the Construction Manager in early April.
+Pending final pricing and available budget, construction is scheduled to commence in May 2017, and the facility is scheduled to be substantially completed on June 1, 2018.